* Newly nationalized oil firm needs $7 bln annual investment

-YPF, which registered a net profit in 2011 of 5.3 billion pesos ($1.1 billion), did not give more details about how it would be able to meet the estimate of required investment to reverse Argentina's energy shortfall.
+YPF, which registered a net profit in 2011 was 5.3 billion pesos ($1.1 billion), did not give more details about how it would be able to meet the estimate of required investment to reverse Argentina’s energy shortfall.

-Soon before Fernandez announced the YPF takeover, Repsol said it would cost $25 billion a year to develop the world-class shale find that has drawn interest from international oil companies despite jitters about the investment climate.
+Soon before Fernandez announced the YPF takeover, Repsol said it would cost $25 billion a year to develop the world-class shale find that has drawn interest from international oil firms despite jitters about the investment climate.

 Argentina remains shut out of global credit markets a decade after staging the biggest sovereign debt default in history.
 Analysts say that means YPF’s chances of stepping up production and developing the Vaca Muerta shale resource may hinge on its success in luring deep-pocketed partners.

 Tuesday’s report said the exploitation of just 15 percent of Vaca Muerta would cover the country’s energy deficit, which forced the import of $9.3 billion in fuels last year.